-() General Meeting
+1 General Meeting

-The general meeting is Volati's highest decisionmaking body and it is by participating in general meetings that shareholders exercise their influence.
+The general meeting is Volati's highest decision-making body and it is by participating in general meetings that shareholders exercise their influence.
 The annual general meeting is held within six months of the end of the financial year.
 The financial statements are adopted at the AGM and resolutions are passed on matters that include appropriation of the Company's profit, Board and auditor elections, remuneration of Board members and auditors, and other statutory business to be dealt with at the AGM.
 Notice of the AGM and any extraordinary general meetings must be given in accordance with the Articles of Association.
-Shareholders who wish to have business dealt with at the AGM must submit a written request to bolagsstamma@volati.se or to Volati AB (publ), attn: CFO, Engelbrektsplan 1, SE-114 34 Stockholm, Sweden.
+Shareholders who wish to have business dealt with at the AGM should submit a written request to bolagsstamma@volati.se or to Volati AB (publ), attn: CFO, Engelbrektsplan 1, SE-114 34 Stockholm, Sweden.
 To guarantee inclusion in the notice of the Annual General Meeting, the request must have been received well in advance of the AGM.
 Further information on how and when to provide notification of attendance will be published in advance of the Meeting.

 Volati's ordinary shares entitle holders to one vote per share, while preference shares carry entitlement to one-tenth of a vote per share.
 Dividends on preference shares are regulated in the Articles of Association and have priority over ordinary shares.
-Preference shares represented 2.0 percent of Volati's share capital at the end of the year.
+Preference shares represented 2.0 percent of Volati's shares at the end of the year.
 As preference shares carry entitlement to one-tenth of a vote, this means that the share of votes in Volati from preference shares corresponds to 0.2 percent.

-2019 Annual General Meeting
+2021 Annual General Meeting

-At the Annual General Meeting on 25 April 2019 at Finlandshuset in Stockholm, 69,279,009 ordinary shares and 55,384 preference shares were represented, totalling 69,334,393 votes, which corresponds to 84.54 percent of the total number of shares, and 86.00 percent of the total number of votes in the Company.
-The minutes are available at www.volati.se/sv/om-volati/bolagsstyrning.
+At the Annual General Meeting on 28 April 2021, conducted without the physical presence of shareholders, proxies or third parties, 71,329,629 ordinary shares and 14,603 preference shares were represented, totalling 71,331,089.3 votes, which corresponds to 88.1 percent of the total number of shares and 89.6 percent of the total number of votes in the Company.
+The minutes are available at www.volati. se/sv/om-volati/bolagsstyrning.
 The meeting was held in Swedish.
-All members of the Board, apart from one, and the Group's chief auditor were present at the Meeting.

-Resolutions passed at the AGM included elections of the Board and auditors and a dividend of SEK 1 per ordinary share, corresponding to a total of SEK 80.406.571.
-The AGM also adopted a dividend of SEK 40.00 per preference share, corresponding to a total of SEK 64,150,960, to be paid quarterly at SEK 10.00 per share.
-The AGM authorised the Board of Directors to decide on acquisitions of ordinary shares, and acquisitions, transfers and new issues of the Company's own preference shares in accordance with the Board's proposal.
+The AGM decided on, among other matters, the election of the Board and auditors, and a cash dividend to ordinary and preference shareholders.
+The meeting also decided on an in-kind distribution of the Company's shares in Bokusgruppen to holders of ordinary shares.
+The AGM authorised the Board of Directors to decide on acquisitions of the Company's ordinary and preference shares and to decide on transfers of the Company's own preference shares and new issues of preference shares in accordance with the Board's proposal.
 Under this mandate, the Board may, on one or more occasions during the period until the next AGM, decide on the acquisition of ordinary shares and the acquisition, transfer or new issue of the Company's own preference shares.
-The acquisition may take place on Nasdag Stockholm or in accordance with an offer to all preference shareholders to acquire a number of preference shares that results in the Company's holding of its own preference shares amounting to no more than one-tenth of all shares in the Company.
-The authorisation therefore means that the Board can decide to acquire one-tenth of the ordinary shares or all preference shares in the Company.
-The purpose of the acquisition, transfer or new issue of own preference shares is to enable an optimised capital structure and to allow the Company to use its own preference shares as payment for or financing of acquisitions of companies or operations.
+The acquisition may take place on Nasdag Stockholm or in accordance with an offer to all preference shareholders to acquire a number of shares or preference shares that results in the Company's holding of its own shares or preference shares amounting to no more than one-tenth of each of the classes of shares in the Company.
+The purpose of the acquisition, transfer or new issue of own preference shares is to enable an optimised capital structure and to allow the Company to use its own preference shares as payment for or financing of acquisitions of companies or businesses.